 There is no need to apply for a child’s visa as long as they are included in one of their parent’s passport.
 In this case, they will only have to obtain a visa support document.

 If a child has a separate passport, then they will need to obtain a separate visa as well.

-Please be aware that children applying for Russian visa may need to provide some additional documents with their applications depending on who they are submitting their applications with or/and who they will be travelling to Russia with.
+Please note: Children applying for Russian visa may need to provide additional documents with their application depending on who they are submitting their application with or/and who they will be travelling to Russia with.

 - No additional documents are required when a child is applying together with parent(s) of the same surname.

 - When a child is applying together with parent(s) of a different surname, a copy of child’s birth certificate needs to be presented.
 In the event where, for example, a child is travelling with their mother whose surname in her current passport is her actual married name and the child bears a surname of her ex-partner, then a copy of mother’s marriage and divorce certificate has to be provided.
 Generally speaking, a connection between child’s and parent’s surname, if different, will always need to be proved.